isaquepinheiro/book-rust/src/appendix-04-useful-development-tools.md

 }
 ```

-Here, we’re calling the `do_something` function 100 times, but we never use the
-variable `i` in the body of the `for` loop.
-Rust warns us about that:
+Aqui, estamos chamando a função `do_something` 100 vezes, mas nunca usamos a variável `i` no corpo do loop `for`.
+Rust nos alerta sobre isso:

 ```console
 $ cargo build